-This is going to be Part 1 of the series and will explain each feature listed below.
 We will not go super in-depth about everything under the covers but we will provide a comprehensive overview so that there is an understanding of what each technology is trying to accomplish.

 Note: If you are not familiar with Queue Depth then reading my colleagues blog post called Understanding VMware ESXi Queueing and the FlashArray will help understand why we reference queue depth below.

 What is the Adaptive Queue Depth Algorithm (AQDA)?

 The first VMware feature we want to discuss today is called “Adaptive Queueing”, also known as the “Adaptive Queue Depth Algorithm”.
 Throughout this article we will refer to this feature as AQDA.